Maddimax/sumd-joy/README.md

 This assumes an Arduino Leonard or Arduino Pro Mini that can create USB interfaces.

 ## X&Y Axis
-It assumes that the Remote is setup as a Plane, with a single aileron channel and standard Elevator rudder and a single motor.
+It is assumed that the Remote is setup as a Plane, with a single aileron channel and standard Elevator, rudder and a single motor.
 The channel mapping follows the Graupner default assignment:

 | Channel | Joystick |
 |---------|----------|